NHSDigital/booking-and-referral-media/src/FHIRImplementationGuideTemplate/Home/Applications/BaRS-Applications/Applications/BaRS-APP4/Payloads-for-Responders.page.md

 This *Encounter* is used to represent the interaction between the patient and the Responder healthcare service provider.
 It links with numerous other resources, to reflect the activities performed in that encounter.

-When sending an Interim Validation Response the Responder **must**:
+When sending an Interim Validation Response to convey that the Responder is starting the assessment, the Responder **must**:
 * Include the Responder's current *Encounter* as the focus resource of the Interim Validation Response
 * Include an *encounter.status* of 'in-progress' to be set on the Responder's current *Encounter*.
 This is to indicate to the Requester that the validation activity has started.
 * *encounter.reasonCode* to be included on the Responder's current *Encounter* to indicate that it is a response message (same code for both Interim and full Validation Response outcomes).

+When sending an Interim Validation Response to convey that the Responder is rejecting the Validation Request, the Responder **must**:
+* Include the Responder's current *Encounter* as the focus resource of the Interim Validation Response
+* Include an *encounter.status* of 'cancelled' to be set on the Responder's current *Encounter*.
+This is to indicate to the Requester that the Validation Request has been rejected.
+* *encounter.reasonCode* to be included on the Responder's current *Encounter* to indicate the reason for rejection.

 <br>
 <br>